Casual Wedding Guest Dresses: What to Wear (Without Looking Underdressed)

 Casual wedding guest dresses should feel easy and comfortable while still signaling that you dressed for a celebration.
+Whether the invitation reads casual, dressy casual, or simply suggests "what to wear to a casual wedding," casual wedding attire for women has its own clear rules — and most guests get them wrong by going too far in either direction.
+This is the complete 2026 guide to casual wedding outfits and casual wedding attire for guests, with 47 hand-picked casual wedding guest dresses that nail the relaxed-but-polished sweet spot.
 With 2,900 monthly searches, casual wedding attire is the dress code that trips up the most guests because the line between appropriately casual and underdressed is narrow.
-These 12 dresses hit that sweet spot for backyard, barn, beach, and restaurant weddings.
+These 95 dresses hit that sweet spot for backyard, barn, beach, and restaurant weddings.

 Top Casual Wedding Guest Dresses